vijay0405/vijay0405/README.md

 <h1 align="center">Hi 👋, I'm Vijay</h1>
 <h3 align="center">Full Stack Software Developer having an experience of building Web and Mobile applications with JavaScript / Angular / Nodejs and Flutter.</h3>

-- 👨‍💻 All of my projects are available at [https://www.vijay0405.in/](https://www.vijay0405.in/)
+- 👨‍💻 All of my projects are available here

-- 💬 Ask me about **JavaScript, Nodejs, Angular, TypeScript**
+- 💬 Ask me about **JavaScript, Nodejs, Angular, TypeScript, Docker, GCP, Nginx**

 - 📫 How to reach me - **uvijaysimha@gmail.com**

-- 📄 Know about my experiences [- resume](https://www.vijay0405.in/assets/resume_vijay_reddy.pdf)
+- 📄 Know about my experiences - [LinkedIn](https://www.linkedin.com/in/vijay0405/)